samus250/random-c/README.md

 random-c
 ========

 Some of the first C programs I ever wrote.
-They're so random.